- Leveraged Create Value Skills training to build higher adoption and replace “flavor of the month” training initiatives.

 “We have the widest range of services, and our ability to compete in all markets is there,” Bladel said.
 “Our overall menu of solutions is certainly a big competitive advantage.”

 “I’ve been in the sales game 36 years, and for 32 of those I’ve been leading sales teams,” Bladel said.
-“I’ve been through every training program that’s out there and I can honestly say that the Power Messaging approach and its potential benefit for a salesperson is by far superior to anything else that can impact their ability to separate themselves from the competition and engage the customer in an entirely different way that significantly increases their ability to succeed and maximize that opportunity with customers.”
+“I’ve been through every training program that’s out there and I can honestly say that the Create Value approach and its potential benefit for a salesperson is by far superior to anything else that can impact their ability to separate themselves from the competition and engage the customer in an entirely different way that significantly increases their ability to succeed and maximize that opportunity with customers.”